The Morrígan

 The Morrígan or Mórrígan, also known as Morrígu, is a figure from Irish mythology.
-The name is Mór-Ríoghain in Modern Irish, and it has been translated as "great queen" or "phantom queen".
+The name is Mór-ríoghan in modern Irish before the spelling reform, and it has been translated as "great queen" or "phantom queen".

 The Morrígan is mainly associated with war and fate, especially with foretelling doom, death, or victory in battle.
 In this role she often appears as a crow, the badb.
 She incites warriors to battle and can help bring about victory over their enemies.
 The Morrígan encourages warriors to do brave deeds, strikes fear into their enemies, and is portrayed washing the bloodstained clothes of those fated to die.
 She is most frequently seen as a goddess of battle and war and has also been seen as a manifestation of the earth- and sovereignty-goddess, chiefly representing the goddess's role as guardian of the territory and its people.

 The Morrígan is often described as a trio of individuals, all sisters, called "the three Morrígna".
+In mythology membership of the triad is given as Badb, Macha, and the Morrigan, who may be named Anu.
+It is believed that these were all names for the same goddess.
+In modern sources Nemain may also be named as one of the three Morrigan along with Badb and Macha, although her inclusion is unclear.
+The three Morrígna are also named as sisters of the three land goddesses Ériu, Banba, and Fódla.
+The Morrígan is described as the envious wife of The Dagda and a shape-shifting goddess, while Badb and Nemain are said to be the wives of Neit.
+She is associated with the banshee of later folklore.

+Etymology

+There is some disagreement over the meaning of the Morrígan's name.
+Mor may derive from an Indo-European root connoting terror, monstrousness, cognate with the Old English maere (which survives in the modern English word "nightmare") and the Scandinavian mara and the Old East Slavic "mara" ("nightmare"); while rígan translates as "queen".
+This etymological sequence can be reconstructed in the Proto-Celtic language as *Moro-rīganī-s.
+Accordingly, Morrígan is often translated as "Phantom Queen".
+This is the derivation generally favoured in current scholarship.

-Membership of the triad varies; sometimes it is given as Badb, Macha, and Nemain while elsewhere it is given as Badb, Macha, and Anand (the latter is given as another name for the Morrígan).
-There have also been attempts by modern writers to link the Morrígan with the Welsh literary figure Morgan le Fay from the Matter of Britain, in whose name mor may derive from Welsh word for "sea", but the names are derived from different cultures and branches of the Celtic linguistic tree.
+In the Middle Irish period, the name is often spelled Mórrígan with a lengthening diacritic over the o, seemingly intended to mean "Great Queen" (Old Irish mór, "great"; this would derive from a hypothetical Proto-Celtic *Māra Rīganī-s).
+Whitley Stokes believed this latter spelling was due to a false etymology popular at the time.
+There have also been attempts by modern writers to link the Morrígan with the Welsh literary figure Morgan le Fay from the Matter of Britain, in whose name mor may derive from the Welsh word for "sea", but the names are derived from different cultures and branches of the Celtic linguistic tree.